dataiku/dss-plugin-ai-art/README.md

 # AI Art
-> **Warning**
-  This plugin is still under development, and all features are subject-to-change.
-It should not be used in production.

 AI Art is a plugin for DSS that allows you to generate images from text prompts.

 ## Usage